reyerchu/hack/README.md

 ---

-Built with ❤️ and Cursor AI w/ Claude 4.5, for the Web3 community in Taiwan
+Built with ❤️ and Cursor AI w/ Claude Opus 4.5, for the Web3 community in Taiwan

+---

+## 📋 Recent Updates (v1.0.6)

+### NFT Whitelist Management Improvements
+- **Atomic Whitelist Operations**: When adding emails to whitelist, if the smart contract update fails (no MetaMask, wrong wallet, user rejection), the database changes are automatically rolled back
+- **Improved Error Messages**: All NFT-related error messages now display in Traditional Chinese (繁體中文)
+- **Safe Remove Whitelist**: API prevents removal of emails that have already minted NFTs
+- **Better State Tracking**: Uses local variables instead of React state for reliable rollback detection

+### Bug Fixes
+- Fixed issue where emails were added to database even when MetaMask wallet was not installed
+- Fixed React useState async issue in AddWhitelistModal rollback logic
+- Fixed production build using development JSX runtime (eval-source-map)
+- Fixed PM2 environment variable loading for Firebase private key with newlines